-It is easy to get started feeding birds, but novice backyard birders often make simple mistakes that can keep birds from enjoying the feeders.
-While some mistakes only make feeders unattractive, others can endanger the birds.
-Feeding the birds requires more than just putting out birdseed, and avoiding these top 10 bird feeding mistakes can ensure a healthy, nutritious backyard buffet for a wide range of bird species.
+It is easy to get started feeding birds, but novice birders often make simple mistakes that can keep birds from enjoying the feeders.
+While some mistakes only make feeders unattractive, others can endanger the birds or even drive them away.
+Feeding the birds requires more than just putting out birdseed, and avoiding these top 10 bird feeding mistakes can ensure a healthy, nutritious buffet for a wide range of bird species to enjoy.

 01 of 10